wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/5-exercise-authorize-security-groups.md

 - **Group Description**: Allows user to view products.
 - **Membership type**: Assigned
 - **Owners**: Select one user account as the group owner.
-- **Members**: Select the same user account you selected as the group owener.
+- **Members**: Select the same user account you selected as the group owner.
 You may optionally add additional accounts.

 > [!NOTE]
 > The user must be a member of the group to have it included in the group claim.